-As stated, Akeeba Backup is designed to make your life easier.
-It does that by streamlining the work flow of backing up and restoring (or migrating) your site.
-From Akeeba Backup's perspective, restoring to the same host and location, copying your site in a subdirectory / subdomain of the same host or transferring your site to a completely new host is identical.
-That's right, Akeeba Backup doesn't care if you are restoring, copying, cloning or migrating your site!
-The process is always the same, so you only have to learn it once.
-The learning curve is very smooth, too!
+Akeeba Backup is designed to make backing up and restoring a site easier and more user-friendly.
+From Akeeba Backup's perspective, restoring to the same host and location, copying your site in a subdirectory / subdomain of the same host or transferring your site to a completely new host is exactly the same.
+In short, Akeeba Backup doesn't care if you are restoring, copying, cloning or migrating your site.
+The process is always the same; you only have to learn it once.
+The learning curve is quite smooth, too!